bpiyush/rotation-equivariant-lfm/README.md

 ## Installation

 Follow steps in [here](./setup/README.md) to install the packages in a `conda` environment.
-You can check the packages are installed correctly by running:
+You can check if the packages are installed correctly by running:
 ```bash
 python setup/check_packages.py
 ```